webplatform/docs/apis/web_animations/AnimationNode/index.md

 ---
 title: AnimationNode
+readiness: 'In Progress'
+standardization_status: 'W3C Editor''s Draft'
+summary: 'Animation nodes are represented in the Web Animations API by the AnimationNode interface.'
 tags:
   0: API
   1: Objects
   3: Web
   4: Animations
-readiness: 'In Progress'
-standardization_status: 'W3C Editor''s Draft'
-summary: 'Animation nodes are represented in the Web Animations API by the AnimationNode interface.'
 uri: 'apis/web animations/AnimationNode'

 ---
-# AnimationNode

-## Summary
+## <span>Summary</span>

 Animation nodes are represented in the Web Animations API by the AnimationNode interface.

-## Properties
+## <span>Properties</span>

 API Name
 :   Summary

 [computedTiming](/apis/web_animations/AnimationNode/computedTiming)
 :   Returns the calculated timing properties for this animation node.
 This is comparable to the computed style of an Element, window.getComputedStyle(elem).